eBay Promoted Listings: Is It Worth The Investment? [Guide]

 - Select your ad rate based on how much of the final sale price you’re willing to pay, should the item sell.

-- Enter your ad rate into the box.
+- Enter your ad rate into the box on your screen.

 - eBay will advise of the trending rate for your item in bold.
 The number in gray to the right is the amount you’ll pay if the item is sold.